Bag-in-box: History

 The first commercial BiB system was invented by American chemist William R. Scholle in 1955 for the safe transportation and dispensing of battery acid.
-Scholle's invention inspired a "packaging revolution."
-In 1991, Scholle was inducted into the packaging hall of fame for his invention.
+In 1991, Scholle was inducted into the "packaging hall of fame" for his invention.

 Uses

 BiB has many common commercial applications.
 Among the most common ones are to supply syrup to soft drink fountains and to dispense bulk supplied condiments such as ketchup or mustard in the foodservice industry (especially in fast food outlets).
 BiB technology is still used for its original application of dispensing sulfuric acid for filling lead-acid batteries in garages and dealerships.
 As explained further below, BiBs have also been implemented for consumer applications like boxed wine.

 For commercial syrup applications, the customer opens one end of the box (sometimes via a pre-scored opening) and connects a compatible connector to a built-in port on the bag to pump out its contents.
 The port itself contains a one-way valve which opens only under pressure from the attached connector and which prevents contamination of the syrup in the bag.
 For consumer applications like boxed wine, there is a tap already present on the bag which protrudes through a pre-cut hole on the box, so all the consumer has to do is locate the tap on the outside of the box.